3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 Configuration
 ==============
 In order for the RDM to perform its analysis, it must be fed data about the system.
-At the moment, the RDM only subscribes to data directly required for the RAM and specified via the Control Panel.
-3Laws is actively working on enabling more data sources for RDM configured via the Control Panel.
+The Control Panel allow the user to configure some extra parameters specific to the RDM in addition with the one already used by the RAM (Run-time Assurance Module).

 Metric Modules